Nat King Cole: Awards and honors

 Cole was inducted into the Alabama Music Hall of Fame and the Alabama Jazz Hall of Fame.
 He was awarded the Grammy Lifetime Achievement Award in 1990.
-In 1992, he received the Sammy Cahn Lifetime Achievement Award from the Songwriters Hall of Fame.
+In 1992, Cole received the Sammy Cahn Lifetime Achievement Award from the Songwriters Hall of Fame.
 He was also inducted into the DownBeat Jazz Hall of Fame in 1997 and the Hit Parade Hall of Fame in 2007.
 A United States postage stamp with Cole's likeness was issued in 1994.
 Cole was inducted into the Rock and Roll Hall of Fame in 2000, and the Latin Songwriters Hall of Fame in 2013.
+NPR named him one of the 50 Great Voices.

 Cole's success at Capitol Records, for which he recorded more than 150 singles that reached the Billboard Pop, R&B, and Country charts, has yet to be matched by any Capitol artist.
-His records sold 50 million copies during his career.
+Cole's records sold 50 million copies during his career.
 His recording of "The Christmas Song" still receives airplay every holiday season, even hitting the Billboard Top 40 in December 2017.
 In 2020, Cole was inducted into the National Rhythm & Blues Hall of Fame.